Is Japan Expensive? Our 2 weeks to Japan cost

-Read on to understand the breakdown of all prices and costs for a trip to Japan and see how it compares with other Western countries.
+Read on to understand the breakdown of all prices and costs for a trip to Japan.
+All prices have been updated to reflect the changes in 2024.

-On the other hand, you can also spend ¥100,000 ($800) on one single night in a top-notch ryokan with a private onsen, surrounded by pristine forests and eat in one of the many Michelin-star restaurants scattered all around the country.
+On the other hand, you can also spend ¥100,000 ($700, £550) on one single night in a top-notch ryokan with a private onsen, surrounded by pristine forests or eat in one of the many Michelin-star restaurants.

 Japan has a reputation for being one of the most expensive countries in the world.
 In a sense, it's true, Japan is by no means a cheap country, but if you budget well, a trip to Japan can cost you less than you initially thought.